California Schemin': Production

 James McAvoy was reported to be directing a film about faux-Californian rap duo, Silibil N' Brains, otherwise known as Gavin Bain and Billy Boyd from Dundee in Scotland, in October 2023.

 The film is produced by Danny Page of Homefront Productions and Michael Mendelsohn of Patriot Pictures.
-It is based on Bain’s autobiography Straight Outta Scotland and adapted by Archie Thomson.
+It is based on Bain's 2010 memoir California Schemin': How Two Lads from Scotland Conned the Music Industry (which was later re-printed as Straight Outta Scotland) and adapted by Elaine Gracie and Archie Thomson.
 Samuel Bottomley and Séamus McLean Ross were cast to play Boyd and Bain.
 McAvoy also has a small role in the film.
-Bankside Films handled international pre-sales on the film in September 2024; among the buyers was StudioCanal, which bought the film for the U.K. and Ireland.
+It was funded by Screen Scotland.

 Principal photography began on 29 October 2024.
 Filming locations include Dundee and Glasgow.

 Release

+Bankside Films handled international pre-sales on the film in September 2024; among the buyers was StudioCanal, which bought the film for the U.K. and Ireland.
 California Schemin premiered at the Toronto International Film Festival on 6 September 2025.

-The film was screened in non-competitive section 'Freestyle' of the 20th Rome Film Festival in October 2025.
+The film was screened at the 20th Rome Film Festival in October 2025.
+It also received a special screening at the Gasparilla International Film Festival on March 5, 2026, and was also screened at the Glasgow Film Festival on March 8, 2026.

+In the United Kingdom, it was released theatrically on 10 April 2026.
+In March 2026, Magenta Light Studios acquired the U.S. distribution rights.
+It is scheduled to be released in the United States on 9 October 2026.

+Reception

+Metacritic assigned the film a score of 63 out of 100, based on 14 critics, indicating "generally favorable" reviews.